comit-network/RFCs/RFC-005-SWAP-Bitcoin-basic.md

 ## Execution Phase

+The following section describes how both parties should interact with the Bitcoin blockchain during the [RFC003 execution phase](./RFC-003-SWAP-basic#execution-phase).

 ### Deployment

-The party who is required to deploy the Bitcoin HTLC (the refunder) compiles the contract as described in the previous section.
+The party who is required to deploy the Bitcoin HTLC (the funder) compiles the contract into bytes as described in the previous section.
-Then, they MUST send a transaction to the Bitcoin Blockchain with an output with value exactly equal to the quantity of satoshi specified by `asset` and a Pay-To-Witness-Script-Hash (P2WSH) `scriptPubKey` derived from the contract.
-See [BIP141](https://github.com/bitcoin/bips/blob/master/bip-0143.mediawiki#specification) for how to construct the `scriptPubkey`.
+To deploy it, they send a transaction to the Bitcoin blockchain with an output whose value exactly equal to the `quantity` parameter in the relevant asset header and a Pay-To-Witness-Script-Hash (P2WSH) `scriptPubKey` derived from the contract.
+See [BIP141](https://github.com/bitcoin/bips/blob/master/bip-0143.mediawiki#specification) for how to construct the `scriptPubkey` from the contract bytes.

-The redeeming party should likewise compile the contract script and wait until the above transaction appears in the Bitcoin blockchain with enough confirmations such that they consider it permanent.
-They should do this by watching the Blockchain for a transaction with an output matching the `scriptPubkey` and having the required value.
+The redeeming party (the redeemer) should likewise compile the contract script and wait until the above transaction appears in the Bitcoin blockchain with enough confirmations such that they consider it permanent.
+They MAY do this by watching the blockchain for a transaction with an output matching the `scriptPubkey` and having the required value.

 #### Redeem